A central limit theorem for the Benjamini-Hochberg false discovery proportion under a factor model: Burstiness in a factor model

-\begin{corollary} Suppose that we are in the two group mixture model for test statistics of Section \ref{sec:MultipleTestingSetup} and that $\pi_{1}^{(m)}=o(1/\sqrt{m})$.
+\begin{corollary} Suppose that we are in the multiple testing setting of Section \ref{sec:MultipleTestingSetup} and that $\pi_{1}^{(m)}=o(1/\sqrt{m})$.
 If, conditionally on a specific value of the latent factor $\bswu=\bswl \in \real^k$, Conditions 1-\total{condition} hold, then and where \end{corollary}

 \begin{proof} Apply Theorems \ref{theorem:conditionalFDPCLT} and \ref{theorem:conditionalFPR_CLT} noting that $F_0(\tau_*)=\tau_*/q$, $\alpha=-1$, $c^{(1,1)}=0$, $c^{(1,0)}=0$. \end{proof}

 The corollary indicates that severe bursts can occur; $V_m/m$ can converge to a positive number even while the proportion of hypotheses that are nonnull converges to 0.